marksibrahim/why-calculus-works/real_analysis.md

 > remember **vectors spaces** are sets with nice properties about addition and scalar multiplication

+Thinking about norms in this context will enable us to define special sets of functions with nice integration properties later on in measure theory.

 > #### primary::L2 and Lp norms
 >